In this article we explain How to Create Site Waste Management Plans (SWMPs) in Easy Steps.

 Step 2 – Identify the different types and quantities of waste that will be produced by the project at all stages.

-Step 3 – identify the waste management options and note any changes in the design and materials specification that seek to minimize this waste.
+Step 3 – Choose from the waste management options available and note any changes in the design and materials specification that seek to minimize this waste.

-Step 5 – Implement and carry out any necessary training of internal and external staff to ensure that everyone understands the requirements of the SWMP.
+Step 6 – Implement and carry out any necessary training of internal and external staff to ensure that everyone understands the requirements of the SWMP.

-Step 6 – Plan for efficient materials and waste handling, and do this early enough bearing in mind any constraints imposed by the site and its location.
+Step 7 – Plan for efficient materials and waste handling, and do this early enough bearing in mind any constraints imposed by the site and its location.

-It must also describe:
+It should also describe:

 - the construction works proposed, including the location of the site and estimated value, and